How to change your perspective fast: journaling from the top of the mountain.

-Instead, it’s about recognizing that at your core you are whole and healthy.
-That anxiety and depression are parts of you that exist among many other parts of you.
+Instead, they can help you recognize that at your core you are whole and healthy.
+And that anxiety and depression are parts of you that exist among many other parts of you.

 Essentially, you change your perspective by stepping into another part of you.
 And as you may know, standing in someone else’s experience is at the core of empathy.
 So when you write with these journal prompts you’re having a lived experience of self-empathy and self-compassion.

 You also change your perspective with your imagination.